 All you need to know about climbing Kilimanjaro in one page of information.
-Remember that 100% aim to reach the summit of Kilimanjaro each year only 42% of people on any given year make it to the summit.
+Remember that 100% aim to reach the summit of Kilimanjaro each year only 42% to 48% of people on any given year make it to the summit.
 There are a number of reasons for this.
 Lets have a look.
 First check out our Kilimanjaro climbing video.
+Check out all our upcoming trips to Kilimanjaro.

 We have to respect the local people, pay them well and treat them as family.
-We have our own staff on the ground and don’t outsource our services.
-We have been building a team now for 10 years offering only quality service.
+We have our own staff on the ground for 8 years now and don’t outsource our services.
+We have been building a team now for 8 years offering only quality service.
 This costs more, but most companies cut corners in the areas of staff costs and service.
 Safety is our teams number one concern.
+READ SOME REVIEWS.

 We have the same base camp manager, guides, servers, tent crew and we usually have the same 30-40 staff with us on each of our Kilimanjaro climbs.
-We have put over 1,100 people on the summit.
+We have put over 2,000 people on the summit.
 Our staff want to work for us and give you a safe and amazing experience on the mountain as we make sure they are well looked after.
-Our head guide will be trekked to Everest base camp and climb Island peak with us in 2017 and others will follow.
+Our head guide has trekked to Everest base camp and climbed Island peak with us in 2017 and others will follow.

 1).
 Pick the best acclimatization itinerary for your Kilimanjaro climb